EnterpriseDB/barman/README.txt

 ==== PostgreSQL connection

-You then need to make sure that connection to PostgreSQL as superuser (+postgres+) is granted.
+You then need to make sure that connection to PostgreSQL as superuser (+postgres+) is granted from the backup server.
 You can setup your favourite client authentication method between the ones PostgreSQL offers you.
 More information can be found here: http://www.postgresql.org/docs/current/static/client-authentication.html

 [source,bash]